shikhu51197/metta-pro/README.md

 # npm start
 This will start the application and open it in your default web browser.
 If it doesn't open automatically, you can access it by navigating to http://localhost:3000 in your browser.

-# 🌐 Using the Currency Search--> Enter Currency Code or Name
+# 🌐 Using the Currency Search  :-
 Enter Currency Code or Name--> Perform the Search Perform the Search--> Explore Country Information Explore Country Information --> Show More Details